A roundup of where to stay in Lisbon!

 All of this whilst being set away from the sometimes-maddening tourist crowds.
 And the best part, it’s pretty flat too!
 You’ll appreciate this after trekking up and down a few of Lisbon’s many hills.

-The Calouste Gulbenkian Museum, Dr. Anastácio Gonçalves House-Museum, Pastelaria Versailles, El Corte Inglés Shopping Centre.
+The Calouste Gulbenkian Museum (the gardens are a true Lisbon gem worth visiting), Dr. Anastácio Gonçalves House-Museum, Pastelaria Versailles, El Corte Inglés Shopping Centre.

 Deceptively peaceful during the day, Bairro Alto, situated right next door to Chaido really comes alive at night.
 It’s not the prettiest of neighbourhoods either, but if you enjoy the unapologetic and somewhat grungy old city look & feel, then it’s definitely worth wandering through!
 Or visit at night of course, when you’re ready for a drink, or two or three!